2019 A-League Grand Final: Route to the final

 The A-League Grand Final is the grand final for the A-League, a professional club soccer league that is based in Australia and New Zealand.
 The 2018–19 season was the fourteenth season in history and also the 42nd of top-flight football in Australia.
 Each team played against each other three times throughout the season for a total of twenty seven matches.
-After the regular season, the top six teams qualified to play in the finals with the teams placed between third and sixth playing in week one of the finals while the top two teams got an week off.
+After the regular season, the top six teams qualified to play in the finals with the teams placed between third and sixth playing in week one of the finals while the top two teams got a week off.
 This meant that playing in the first week was, Adelaide United, Melbourne City, Melbourne Victory and Wellington Phoenix while Perth Glory and Sydney FC having the bye for the first week.

 The grand final will be contested by Perth Glory and Sydney FC which respectively finished one and two after the regular season with Perth finishing ahead of Sydney by eight points.
 During the regular season, the two teams played three times with Sydney leading the head-to-head at two wins to one.